 A rare and incredible opportunity came up where I represented the USA in the technology sector as an ambassador for an international business forum abroad.

-In 2016, I quit my job and traveled around the world.
-I visited thirteen countries in eight months where I met a lot of people, experienced a lot of different cultures, learned new languages, and a bunch more.
-Most importantly, I have improved both my technical and soft skills which could not be learned anywhere else.
+I am an avid learner and adventurer.
+I quit my job and traveled around the world where I met a lot of people, experienced a lot of different cultures, learned new languages, and a bunch more.
+Most importantly, I have improved both my technical and soft skills which could not be learned anywhere else!

 It was one of the most rewarding trips as I have helped build a house for a family in Mexico.
 I also created a product development roadmap and a business plan to build a platform for festivals and adventure planner.